Bobby Laverick

 After eighteen months with the 'Steelmen', early in the 1964–65 season Laverick was on the move again and in a player exchange deal moved to Southern League Premier Division club King's Lynn.
 He was now playing as a striker/inside forward rather than as a winger and scored 79 goals from a total of 209 matches for the 'Linnets' (and was top scorer in the 1966–1967 season).
 In December 1967 he left King's Lynn and returned to his native North East and joined, for a transfer fee, North Regional League club South Shields.

-Lavericks next club, which he joined on a free transfer six months later in June 1968, was Southern League second tier Division 1 club Ashford Town who were managed by his one–time Chelsea team-mate Peter Sillett.
+Laverick's next club, which he joined on a free transfer six months later in June 1968, was Southern League second tier Division 1 club Ashford Town who were managed by his one–time Chelsea team-mate Peter Sillett.
 He was with the 'Nuts and Bolts' for two seasons during each of which he was the clubs leading scorer notching 58 goals in a total of 121 matches.
 In the latter of the two seasons, 1969–70, Laverick's 22 league goals helped the club secure promotion.
 On leaving Ashford, for the 1970–71 season he initially signed–on with Southern League Division 1 club Ramsgate but after a couple of months there he moved on to fellow Southern League Division 1 side Tonbridge.

 August 1971 saw Laverick return to Ashford in the role of the Reserve Team captain, for whom he now played as a defender in their Kent League campaign.
 The team were runners–up in the 1972 Kent League Cup and additionally he turned-out several times for Ashford's Southern League Division 1 first team.
 A year later at the commencement of the 1972–73 season Laverick was appointed player/manager of Snowdown Colliery Welfare who were restarting their Kent League team from scratch.
 In February 1973 citing difficulties with travelling to training he resigned from the 'Colliers' and took on the coaching role with the Kent League Ashford Town Reserve team – playing once again a few matches in emergency for the Southern League Ashford first team.
 For the 1977–78 season Laverick took the assistant managers role with Southern League Division 1 South club Canterbury City and additionally, at the age of 39, to alleviate player shortage played for the club.